 Amazon Simple Queue Service (SQS) is a managed message queuing service.
 SQS offers fault tolerant and scalable distributed message queues: simple to use but very powerful.

-The number of consumers can be scaled based on the number of tasks in the queue very easily.
-As the tasks are stored durable and are managed within SQS it is also very easy to build a fault tolerant system recovering from failed consumers without loosing any tasks automatically.
+The number of consumers can be scaled based on the number of tasks in the queue.
+As the tasks are stored durable and are managed within SQS, it is also very easy to build a fault tolerant system recovering from failed consumers without losing any tasks automatically.

 Amazon announced AWS Lambda in November 2014.
 Since then serverless computing has become one of the hottest topics within the public cloud market.

-You are able to execute small computing tasks with the help of AWS Lambda.
-Currently your function needs to finish its work within 300 seconds.
+You can execute small computing tasks with the help of AWS Lambda.
+Currently, your function needs to finish its work within 300 seconds.

 AWS Lambda offers: